How to Help For-Profit Clients

 If the business has been incorporated or an LLC has been formed, the clinic has other tasks to undertake, e.g., the drafting of other organizational documents including an agreement between or among the owners if there is more than one and, in the case of a corporation, a set of by-laws and the initial corporate minutes—or more commonly, informal actions by the shareholders and directors.
 These documents will be required to be produced when the business seeks to open a bank account, and play an important role in creating and preserving the “corporate veil” that insulates the shareholders from personal liability.

 Whenever there are two or more owners of a business, regardless of the form of entity chosen, there should be a written agreement between or among them setting forth their respective rights and obligations.
-The preparation of such an agreement presents an ethical problem for the clinic which will find it difficult to represent all of the owners who, at least theoretically, may have conflicting interests.
-This is true even in a case where the owners are a husband and wife or a father and son.
+The preparation of such an agreement presents an ethical challenge for the clinic which will find it difficult to represent all of the owners who, at least theoretically, may have conflicting interests.
+This is true even in a case where the owners are a husband and wife or a father and son or three close friends.

 One possibility is to ask the owners to sign a consent authorizing the clinic to draft the required agreement.
 The Rules of Professional Responsibility on this subject vary from state to state and must be carefully studied before this approach is taken.
 However, because the matter is so risky for the faculty and students involved, it is recommended that some other approach be found.

 Some clinics have adopted the practice of providing what might be described as a more or less “standard” owners agreement in draft form with the recommendation that each owner should consult with his or her own private attorney, or some other advisor, on the contents of the draft—with a statement from the clinic that it can go no further in working out the final agreement.
+The clinic may determine it is comfortable advising the founders of basic issues that they should discuss to evaluate how they would prefer such issues be addressed.
+The clinic may even determine that is willing to draft the agreement if the founders provide the agreed upon terms and the clinic is not involved in the negotiation of those terms.
 In such cases it is well to advise the owners in writing of what has been recommended and to secure their written consents to proceeding in the manner suggested in this paragraph.